 The Scaled Agile Framework is an approach that is tried and tested when it comes to developing and delivering software and systems at an enterprise level in the least amount of time possible.
 It enables organizations to become lean agile enterprises by setting forth values, principles, and practices.

 If your organization is having difficulty with the coordination of several teams, aligning the strategy with execution, or providing value quickly enough, then SAFe offers a solution with step-by-step instructions for implementation.
 Most organizations do consider it worthwhile due to faster delivery, heightened employee engagement, better quality of output, and improved organizational morale.
+Professionals should know how to renew SAFe certification annually to maintain expertise.

 SAFe offers a compilation map to ease the complexity that comes with mapping multiple agile practices and guiding organizations in achieving business agility.